Quick access:

 Book of the week

-Every week, we present a book from our collection that we find particularly interesting, captivating, informative or otherwise definitely worth reading.
-This week:
+Every week we present a book from our collection that we find particularly interesting, exciting, instructive or otherwise particularly worth reading.
+This week we continue to celebrate the month of graphic novels, and the upcoming Montreal Comic Arts Festival:

 Top